 Unmet Medical Need for Serious Staphylococcus aureus Infections

 Staphylococcus aureus is a frequent asymptomatic colonizer of the nose, skin, and intestines.
 It is an opportunistic pathogen that causes disease in both healthy individuals and patients with weakened host defense mechanisms.
 Wound and skin structure infections are most common; these can be mild and self-healing, but can progress to severe local necrosis or systemic disease (e.g., bacteremia and sepsis).
-The most serious disease manifestations, bacterial pneumonia [ventilator-associated (VABP), hospital-acquired (HABP), community-acquired (CABP)] and bloodstream infections are associated with up to 35% mortality.
-Both methicillin-susceptible S. aureus (MSSA) and methicillin-resistant S. aureus (MRSA) are responsible for a significant portion (up to 40%) of HABP (including VABP).
-One of the most common causes of healthcare-associated infections, MRSA, has been designated a Threat Level of “Serious” by the President’s Council of Advisors on Science and Technology (PCAST) Report on Combating Antibiotic Resistance, with more than 80,000 cases and 11,000 deaths per year in the US alone.
+The most serious disease manifestations, such as ventilator-associated pneumonia (VAP), hospital-acquired pneumonia (HAP), and bloodstream infections (BSI), are associated with all-cause mortality of up to 50%.
+One of the most common causes of healthcare-associated infections, MRSA, was designated a Threat Level of “Serious” by the President’s Council of Advisors on Science and Technology (PCAST) Report on Combating Antibiotic Resistance during the Obama administration, with more than 80,000 cases and 11,000 deaths per year in the US alone.
 Despite the introduction of novel antibiotic agents, there appears to be no improvement in response to treatment with new antibiotics in some diseases (e.g., pneumonia), and even MSSA infections are associated with high mortality in pneumonia and bloodstream infections.

 In spite of frequent exposure to S. aureus, protective immunity does not develop in most humans, and repeated minor infections and serious life-threatening infections can occur in vulnerable hospitalized patients.
 Several attempts have been made to induce protective immunity against S. aureus infections by vaccination or passive immunization.
 All approaches targeted one single surface component of S. aureus and were aimed primarily at enhancing opsonophagocytic uptake and killing of the bacteria by phagocytic cells; however, all have fallen short of demonstrating a meaningful prevention or treatment benefit in the clinic.